okta/okta-sdk-dotnet/docs/GroupApi.md

 List all Member Users

-Enumerates all users that are a member of a group.
+Lists all users that are a member of a group

 ### Example
 ```csharp